Over the years one of the big budget busters I’ve tried to tame was our mobile phone bill.

-Having worked with their company in the past (I still use them for a mobile internet hotspot), they asked me to take a look at their service.
-I agreed to write up a quick review if they'd send me a device and free service for a couple months.
+Having worked with their company in the past, they asked me to take a look at their service.
+I agreed to write up a quick review if they’d send me a device and free service for a couple of months.

-They sent me a beautiful refurbished Samsung Galaxy S6 to make that possible.
-Here's my review of Unreal Mobile.
+They sent me a beautiful refurbished Apple iPhone to make that possible.
+Here’s my review of Unreal Mobile.

 Unreal Mobile Cell Service

 When they launched Unreal Mobile made the claim to have the “cheapest phone plans with unlimited everything.
 Unlimited talk, text, and data“, and on the face of it they are definitely in that conversation.

 Unreal Mobile was acquired by Red Pocket Mobile in 2019, and while they now have a new owner, their plans are still low cost.